Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in 10 of their past 10 games and have won seven of those contests.
+- The Rays have played as the favorite in 10 of their past 10 games and won eight of those contests.

-- In their last 10 games with a total, the Rays and their opponents have failed to hit the over six times.
+- When it comes to hitting the over, the Rays and their opponents are 4-5-1 in their last 10 games with a total.

 Rays Betting Records & Stats

-- The Rays have put together a 21-4 record in games they were favored on the moneyline (winning 84% of those games).
+- The Rays have put together a 22-4 record in games they were listed as the moneyline favorite (winning 84.6% of those games).

-- In games it has played as moneyline favorites with odds of -150 or shorter, Tampa Bay has an 18-2 record (winning 90% of its games).
+- Tampa Bay has a 19-2 record (winning 90.5% of its games) when playing as moneyline favorites of -145 or shorter.

-- Based on this matchup's moneyline, the Rays have an implied win probability of 60%.
+- Based on this contest's moneyline, the Rays' implied win probability is 59.2%.

-- Tampa Bay has played in 26 games with a set over/under, and have combined with its opponents to go over the total 14 times (14-9-3).
+- Tampa Bay has played in 27 games with set over/under, and have combined with opponents to go over the total 14 times (14-10-3).

-- The Rays have collected a 4-0-0 record against the spread this season (covering 100% of the time).
+- The Rays have covered the spread in each of the four games they have played with a set run line.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.